Politics

 5. Recycling is mandatory for all Unixplorians.

 6. We are currently working to determine how to minimize digital waste.
-Waste from digital gadgets like cell phones and computers is – along with traveling by plane – the worst choice we can make regarding ecological sustainability.
+Waste from digital gadgets like cell phones and computers, and traveling by plane are the worst choices for ecological sustainability.

 7. Pesticides are illegal to buy and use.
 All foods produced on Unixplorian soil are organic.